jakub-stejskal/nalida-core/README.md

-nlidb4kos
+NaLIDA
 =========

-Natural Language Interface to Database of Study information system at FEE CTU
+Natural Language Interface to DAtabase of Study information system KOS at FEE CTU